kny5/fabacademy_antonio_anaya/docs/assignments/week14.md

 DAC stands for Digital to analog converter and it's part of my Dielectric Spectroscopy Sensor for my final project.
 I'm going to use this to identify fat and protein proportions in milk samples.

-I'm using DAC from the SAMD11C14, in the datasheet DAC it's on the
+I'm using DAC from the SAMD11C14, in the datasheet DAC it's on the pin PA_02.
+And its capable to perform at 350000 samples per second.

+I want to use this capability of the SAMD11C14 to produce a signal and then measure the difference by passing the signal trough a milk sample.

+This is in order to detect the molecular structure of the milk sample.

 For this I've used the next reference: